esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 🌟 **Benefits of prioritizing a11y** 🌟
 1. More revenue from a whole new group of people.
 2. If you hire individuals with disabilities
-	- You get better feedback early in the design & development process.
+	- You get better feedback early in the design & development process and in turn avoid costly rework later

-	-
+**Other aspects**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzMTQ0MzY5Ml19
+eyJoaXN0b3J5IjpbLTEyODgzOTc4ODhdfQ==
 -->